Putin marks Victory in Crimea as Ukraine violence flares

 "One of them is definitely a police officer," he said.

+A fire a week ago during clashes in the southwestern port of Odessa killed dozens of pro-Russian activists, hardening attitudes in the east against the Kiev authorities.

-Ukrainian forces later withdrew from the town, a major industrial centre with a population of about half a million.
+Tetyana Ignatchenko, a journalist in Mariupol, said there was fierce fighting outside the police headquarters.
+Ukrainian forces brought several armoured vehicles into the town, a major industrial centre with a population of about half a million.

-Russian Foreign Minister Sergei Lavrov said after a telephone call with U.S. Secretary of State John Kerry on Friday that Moscow hoped Washington would work with Kiev to end Ukraine's military operation against the separatists.
+Local media said separatists had seized a tank in the centre of town and built barricades around the city.

 CRIMEAN DELIGHT